Azure/azure-sdk/docs/cpp/implementation.md

 {% include requirement/SHOULDNOT id="cpp-design-logical-no-ms-secure-functions" %} use [Microsoft security enhanced versions of CRT functions](https://docs.microsoft.com/cpp/c-runtime-library/security-enhanced-versions-of-crt-functions) to implement APIs that need to be portable across many platforms.
 Such code is not portable and is not compatible with either the C or C++ Standards.
 See [arguments against](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1967.htm).

-> TODO: Verify with the security team, and what are the alternatives?

 #### Enumerations

 {% include requirement/MUST id="cpp-design-logical-client-enumerations-no-enums" %} use `enum` or `enum class` for values shared "over the wire" with a service, to support future compatibility with the service where additional values are added.
 Such values should be persisted as strings in client data structures instead.